andreferreira-paf/futo_custom_sound_engine_attempt/README.md

 # FUTO Keyboard (with custom sound)

 This is a fork of the futo keyboard that adds the ability to use custom sounds for keyboard output.
+But it doesn't let the user add custom sounds.
+A developer needs to come in and add the sounds themselves.

+Having users add their OWN custom sounds falls outside the scope of this project (at least for now), though that would be so effing cool, bro.
+For real for real.

 Feel free to take have a look and test it out for yourself.
 The sounds are simple right now and not varied, but it's still fun to play with.